rydalch/rydalch.github.io/_projects/llm-answers.md

 The initial idea was straightforward.
 The problem seemed custom-made for Retrieval-Augmented Generation (RAG), the go-to architecture for question-answering over a private knowledge base.

 The setup was simple:

 1.  **Ingest:** Process all our security documents—PDFs, DOCX files, etc.—into clean text.
 2.  **Embed & Store:** Use a sentence-transformer model to convert text chunks into vector embeddings and store them in a ChromaDB vector database.
 3.  **Retrieve & Generate:** When a question came in, use similarity search to find the most relevant chunks and feed them to an LLM to synthesize an answer.

 The first results were deceptively promising.
 But as soon as a questionnaire used slightly different terminology (asking about "business continuity" when our policy said "resilience management") the system failed silently.
-It was a black box that either worked or it didn't, and I had little visibility into *why*.
+It was a black box that either worked or it didn't, and I had little visibility into why.

 #### **Phase 2: The Paradigm Shift – The "RAG Obituary"**

 The turning point came from an article I came across on Hacker News titled "[The RAG Obituary: Killed by Agents, Buried by Context Windows](https://www.nicolasbustamante.com/p/the-rag-obituary-killed-by-agents)."
 It argued that the entire RAG pipeline of chunking, embedding, and vector databases was a clever workaround for an era of small context windows.
 The future, it claimed, belonged to **investigator agents** that could navigate and read entire documents directly, much like a human would, using simple but powerful tools like `grep`.
 Around the same time, Anthropic published an article with similar takaways titled "[Effective context engineering for AI agents](https://www.anthropic.com/engineering/effective-context-engineering-for-ai-agents)."

 This was a profound shift in thinking.
-The goal was no longer to find the *most similar* fragment of text but to build an agent that could *investigate* a file system to find the *correct* answer.
+The goal was no longer to find the *most similar* fragment of text but to build an agent that could *investigate* a file system to find the correct answer.

 #### **Phase 3: Building the Investigator – An Agent with Tools**